forrestburton/Low-level-refactoring-and-performance/README.md

 UCLA CS 97 assingment 5

 -Split program into modules <br />
--Modified Makefile to compile and link program
+-Modified Makefile to compile and link program <br />
+-Processed and implemented arguments to C program